esalogic/tenant/README.md

 Open Eclipse and set apache-tomee-plus-7.0.2 as Tomacat v8.5 Server in Project->Properties->Server option.
 Create a new Dynamic Web Project and replace "src" folder in Java Resources and "WebContent" folder in root directory with tenant's one.
 First thing you need to do is to configure your environement (JAVA JDK,JRE and Eclipse).
-Afther that, you have to open pgAdmin and create two new DB called: tenant_a, tenant_b.
+After that, you have to open pgAdmin and create two new DB called: tenant_a, tenant_b.
 For each of them execute queries contained in query.sql placed in JavaResources->src->resources.
 You can insert as many users as you want to test our features.